Cowboys put tag on Prescott, clock ticks on deal with Cooper - WHIZ News

 The Cowboys announced the decision on their website about an hour before the deadline for teams to designate the franchise tag.

-By using the tag on Prescott, the Cowboys will work to get a deal with Amari Cooper before the receiver becomes an unrestricted free agent when the new league year starts, currently set for Wednesday.
+By using the tag on Prescott, the Cowboys will keep working to get a deal with Amari Cooper as the receiver gets set to become an unrestricted free agent when the new league year starts, currently planned for Wednesday.

 The Cowboys and Prescott have been working on a deal for about a year.
 The two-time Pro Bowler was one of the best bargains in the NFL last season with a base salary of $2 million as a fourth-round pick in 2016.